Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: PCUT for the Kondo-necklace (KN) model

-In contrast to the ground state energy the spatial dimension does not enter directly to the dispersion of magnons, because the calculation depends on the position of the triplet excited dimer.
-A similar calculation leads to the magnon dispersion for two and three dimensional hypercubic lattice which is presented in Appendix \ref{spectrum}.
+\end{widetext} Note that in contrast to the GSE, the spatial dimension does not enter directly into the dispersion of magnons, because the calculation depends on the position of the ground state triplet (excited dimer).
+A similar calculation leads to the magnon dispersion for two- and three-dimensional hypercubic lattice---see Appendix \ref{spectrum}.